 We eat food, not isolated nutrients

-It is important to note that some diets high in saturated fat are high in sugar, and some sources of saturated fat can often be high sources of sugar.1
+It is important to note that some foods and diets high in saturated fat are also high in sugar.1

-These foods are usually the junk food of an industrialised world, a pile of heavily processed, super refined ingredients.
+These foods are usually the junk food of an industrialised world; a pile of heavily processed, heavily refined ingredients.

 Saturated fats are comprised of various forms of fatty acids, levels of which differ depending on the source.
 This can impact positive or negative health outcomes.
 For example, palmitate may raise LDL, but stearate and laurate can support positive total cholesterol to HDL ratio.
 1;3

 The issue with refined sugars is that we are consuming high amounts of the sweet stuff, but without its partners in nutritional crime, like fibre or antioxidants.
-This brings an abundance of oxidative stress, and inflammation.
-Hooray.
+This brings an abundance of oxidative stress and inflammation.
+Not ideal.

-The results?
-Raised forms of detrimental cholesterol, and also increased incidence of cardio-metabolic issues, such as insulin resistance, raised uric acid, and impaired platelet function.
-1
+This results in raised forms of detrimental cholesterol, and also increased incidence of cardio-metabolic issues, such as insulin resistance, raised uric acid, and impaired platelet function.1

 Fructose has a greater negative impact on cardio-metabolic factors than glucose.
-But that is often when delivered in high amounts as an isolated ingredient.
+But that is often when delivered in high amounts as an isolated ingredient such agave syrup, not as part of a whole food such as fruit.
 It causes LDL particles to oxidise, and promotes formation of the sticky, icky, advanced glycation end products (AGE).
 Both are associated with formation of atherosclerosis.
 Not to mention the high consumption of fructose/soft drink contributing to non-alcoholic fatty liver disease, which has a powerful correlation to CHD.

 Ultimately it has been found in recent years that a diet high in sugar results in a 3-fold increased risk of death by cardiovascular disease.5

-Help your heart, and choose a diet high in whole foods and mostly plants, rather than a diet high in food from industrial plants.1
+Do this by limiting intake of the processed and packaged stuff, including added sugars and heavily refined oils, grains or any other food.
+Instead, eat real foods whenever possible, choosing a diet high in whole foods and mostly plants, rather than a diet high in food from industrial plants.1

 By Angela Johnson (BHSc Nut.
 Med.)